-The DIGI32/8 has 2 external inputs and outputs.
-The current input is activated through 'Settings', available by a click on the DIGI symbol in the Taskbar's system tray (under Win9x through >Device Manager /DIGI328 /Properties /Settings<).
-The card accepts all commonly used digital sources, SPDIF and AES/EBU as well as ADAT optical.
+The DIGI32 PRO has 3 external inputs and outputs.
+The current input is activated through 'Settings', available by a click on the DIGI symbol in the Taskbar's system tray (under Win9x through >Device Manager /DIGI32PRO /Properties /Settings<).
+The card accepts all commonly used digital sources as well as SPDIF and AES/EBU.
 Channel status and copy protection are ignored.